Skip to content

 Statement of Purpose

 You will be asked to upload a document containing a two- to three-page (single-spaced, 12-point font or equivalent) statement outlining your career objectives, reasons for choosing to undertake doctoral study in the built environment and what you expect from the program.
 The admissions committee uses this statement to understand your personal goals and desires with respect to the field.
-It is important to outline clearly your research objectives and focus.
+It is important to outline your research objectives and focus clearly.
 You are encouraged to prepare this document very carefully.
 This document should address the following items:

 1. A brief overview of your academic and professional background, including previous research experience.